-Actions required to protect judiciary from ‘unwarranted pressures’, 21 former judges tell CJI
+Need to protect judiciary from ‘unwarranted pressures’, 21 former judges tell CJI Chandrachud

 The retired justices expressed particular concern about alleged tactics of misinformation being used to influence public sentiment against the courts.